Choosing the right accommodation is one of the biggest decisions you'll make when planning an African safari.

 If your budget is limited, it's often better to:

 A higher budget gives you more flexibility, but it doesn't automatically guarantee a better safari.
-Matching the experience to your expectations is what matters most.
+Choosing accommodation that matches your expectations is far more important than simply choosing the most expensive lodge.

 Our Take: How We Recommend Safari Lodges